bxparks/rpn83p/README.md

 ![RPN83P Hello 1](docs/rpn83p-screenshot-initial.png)

 Since the RPN83P is a flash app, it is preserved when the RAM is cleared.
-It consumes about 300 bytes of RAM space for its internal RPN and storage registers.
+It consumes about 400 bytes of RAM space for its internal RPN and storage registers.

 ### Supported Hardware

 This app was designed for TI calculators using the Z80 processor:

-- TI-83 Plus
+- TI-83 Plus (6 MHz Z80, 24 kB accessible RAM, 160 kB accessible flash)
-- TI-83 Plus Silver Edition
+- TI-83 Plus Silver Edition (15 MHz Z80, 24 kB accessible RAM, 1.5 MB accessible
+  flash)
-- TI-84 Plus
+- TI-84 Plus (15 MHz Z80, 24 kB accessible RAM, 480 kB accessible flash)
-- TI-84 Plus Silver Edition
+- TI-84 Plus Silver Edition (15 MHz Z80, 24 kB accessible RAM, 1.5 MB accessible
+  flash)

 I have tested it on the two calculators that I own: